FREE Case Evaluation

 The charges are all misdemeanors, and punishment can range from probation to five years in prison.
 License suspension, fines, mandatory drug or alcohol counseling, and ignition interlock devices may also be required depending on your BAC level and number of prior offenses.

 Amato Sanita Brighter Future Scholarship

 We are pleased to announce the 2016 Amato Sanita Brighter Future Scholarship.
-We are accepting applications, and more information is available on our Brighter Future Scholarship Application page.
+We are accepting applications, and more information on eligibility requirements, application deadlines, and the essay contest is available on our Brighter Future Scholarship Application page.